SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Disables the chassis vibration bass shakers that might be mounted to the front of your simulation rig.
 This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

 #### *enableRearChassisVibration()*
 Enables the chassis vibration bass shakers that might be mounted to the rear of your simulation rig.
-AThis action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.
+This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.

 #### *disableRearChassisVibration()*
 Disables the chassis vibration bass shakers that might be mounted to the rear of your simulation rig.
 This action function is provided by the "Tactile Feedback" plugin and is available depending on the concrete configuration.